freeman-lab/myopts/README.md

 - `output` whether to write to an output file
 - `classname` if specified, will document all methods for this class
 - `title` if specified, will add a heading to the top with the given title
+- `sort` if true, will sort functions by name

 ## format